Room setup

 room-setup-video

 The video hardware we use is described in the video hardware section.
-There are two cameras in every room and an Opsis board for capturing the presenter’s presentation.
+There are two cameras in every room and an HDMI capture device for capturing the presenter’s presentation.
 These inputs are mixed together using Voctomix.
-The Opsis output is streamed over the wired network by the capture PC to Voctomix.
+The presentation output is streamed over the wired network by the capture PC to Voctomix.
 The output from Voctomix is streamed out to the stream servers and recorded locally for upload to the review system.

 Audio